deckjs/deck-app-unscoped/Readme.md

 npm i -g deck-app # node .10
 ```

+If you're using (or have access to) Node .12 or Node 4 (and therefore npm 2+) you'll be better off installing <https://www.npmjs.com/package/@deck/app>.

+Once installed switching Node versions shouldn't require
+a reinstall anyway.

 ## Ecosystem

 To view other pieces of the deck system see <https://github.com/nearform/deck>